 Abortion is a universally polarizing and defining issue, one that can be used to dismiss, anyone, at any time, as a religious zealot bent on the control of women.
 That comes the territory when your main cause happens to be anti abortion, but it is not like the MRM needs any more of that.

-So it will not be a defining cause of AVfM, or of the MRM in my opinion.
+So it will not be a defining cause of the MHRM in my opinion, or of AVFM, in fact.
 In that light, I see no value in chaining myself, or this site, to anti abortion activism, and a good many reasons not to.
 I know, for those who feel deeply about this issue, this will not suffice as an explanation.
 Nor, for some, would any explanation do that did not result in a mandate for me to be in the street, waving a “BABY KILLER!” sign and frothing at the mouth.

 So if there are to be some fireworks on this, let it be now.
 I will do my best to keep my mouth shut and enjoy the show.
 And any readers that cannot abide by this, I understand.
 I wish you well, and I appreciate your efforts on behalf of men and boys.
 I just can’t, won’t actually, join you on this one.